-What is load flexibility and load variation?
+What is load flexibility?

 Load flexibility clauses are a feature of most Commercial & Industrial (C&I) electricity supply agreements.

 The term refers to the amount, typically in percentage, a customer is able to fall short of or exceed their contracted energy load.
 Put simply, load flexibility is the tolerance a retailer has towards a customer that fails to consume or exceed the contracted volume of electricity for a given year of the electricity contract.